cozytony/defi-risk-book/src/self-custody-layer.md

 ## What are the countermeasures

-**Best practices for storing your seed phrase back-up**
+**Best practices for storing your seed phrase backup**

-Your seed phrase back-up should be safe from destruction, discarding, forgetting, death, and both physical and digital theft.
+Your seed phrase backup should be safe from destruction, discarding, forgetting, death, and both physical and digital theft.

 * Destruction: instead of paper, consider using stainless steel.
-This will give your back-up a better chance of surviving time and natural disasters like fire.
+This will give your backup a better chance of surviving time and natural disasters like fire.
-* Discarding: store your back-up somewhere it won't be mistaken for trash.
+* Discardment: store your backup somewhere it won't be mistaken for trash.
 Like a safety deposit box or a fire-proof safe.
-* Unforgettable: store your back-up somewhere you won't forget it.
+* Forgetting: store your backup somewhere you won't forget it.
 * Death: leave instructions for your loved ones to recover your address in case of your unexpected death.
-But make sure the instructions don't compromise the security of your back-up while you're living.
+But make sure the instructions don't compromise the security of your backup while you're living.
 * Physical theft: minimize the likelihood of being targeted by keeping a low profile.
-* Digital theft: store your back-up offline, either on a physical medium or on an air-gapped computer (meaning it never connects to the internet).
+* Digital theft: store your backup offline, either on a physical medium or on an air-gapped computer (meaning it never connects to the internet).

 **Best practices for securing your wallet from attackers**